Speed

 We simulated seven exchange failure modes (plus three PostgreSQL failures).
 Result: 0 crashes, 0 unrecoverable states, correct circuit breaker activation and recovery.

-In March 2026, we ran our pre-pilot validation campaign: a set of automated tests designed to find problems before the first real partner connects.
+In March and April 2026, we ran our pre-pilot validation campaign: a set of automated tests designed to find problems before the first real partner connects.
+The final run completed on April 7, 2026.
 We did not test under ideal conditions.
 We deliberately broke things.

 Our Mock-SSP chaos mode randomly injected network delays, server errors, malformed responses, dropped connections, and traffic spikes into the test runs.
 The goal is simple: prove correct behavior under failure before we connect a live partner.